 Having been to my fair share of job placement workshops in the last ten years, I’ve seen plenty of things change: overall look of your resume, using social media as a networking tool, etc. But there is one thing that hasn’t changed over all that time.
-A black, gray, or dark blue dress suit, simple blouse, minimal jewelry and makeup, and tame, straightforward hair.
+A black, gray, or dark blue dress suit, simple blouse, minimal jewelry and makeup, and tame, straight hair.
 Sound familiar?
 The recommended dress for an interview, according to “those in the know” has not changed for at least ten years, probably longer.

 When I first started to venture out into the professional world, I followed this to the letter.
 I wanted to look capable, reliable, and dependable.
 Not knowing anything about anything outside of college, I took the advice of my teachers and counselors very seriously.
 Black jacket, blue shirt, sensible black shoes; although I’ll admit I went little crazy wearing black slacks instead of the highly recommended black skirt.
 This became my interview uniform and somehow carried me successfully into a position at an engineering firm.